AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 | 2.5  | 10  | 50  | 7.528860869    | 3.536495699    |
 | 3    | 10  | 50  | 6.207900192    | 3.832510573    |

+There are however many inconsistencies that have been observed in the data.
+For example, when testing the influent fluoride concentration, before the addition of PACl, the fluoride readings with the probe do not always match what the calculated fluoride system concentration should be.

 **Ian's Comments:**
 * Can you plot this data and all data you present in the report?
 * For the experiments where you feel you have some data, can you do some analysis?
 For example, why is the influent concentration decreasing over time?
 Shouldn't that be constant?